How to Actually Turn Off Wi-Fi and Bluetooth in iOS 15, iOS 14, and iOS 12

 How to Disable Wi-Fi in iOS 15 / iOS 12 on iPhone or iPad

 Because the toggles in Control Center no longer turn off wi-fi or Bluetooth, you will instead need to turn to the Settings app to disable these services:

 - Near the top of the settings options choose “Wi-Fi” and flip the switch to the OFF position to completely disable wi-fi on the iPhone or iPad

 How to Disable Bluetooth in iOS 15 / iOS 12 on iPad or iPhone

 - Open the Settings app on the iPhone or iPad

 - In Settings choose “Bluetooth” and flip the switch to the OFF position to completely disable Bluetooth on the iPhone or iPad

 Note that the AirPlay mode option in Control Center continues to work to disable both Bluetooth and Wi-Fi, but AirPlay mode also turns off the cellular capabilities of the device, thereby taking it completely offline.

-Remember, the wi-fi and Bluetooth toggles in Control Center for iOS 11 and iOS 12 disconnects only, it does not turn off wi-fi or Bluetooth.
+Remember, the wi-fi and Bluetooth toggles in Control Center for new iOS disconnects only, it does not turn off wi-fi or Bluetooth.
 To actually turn off wi-fi or Bluetooth now, you must go to the Settings app instead.
 The wi-fi settings section still allows you to forget wi-fi networks and perform other similar more advanced options as well.